dbmdz/flusswerk/README.md

 ## Sending messages to arbitrary queues

 The Writer always sends a message to the defined output queue, which satisfies most use cases.
-For more complex workflows the MessageBroke can be used to send messages to any queue you like:
+For more complex workflows the `MessageBroker` can be used to send messages to any queue you like:

 ```java
 class Writer implements Function<String, Message> {